JENNIFER WORCESTER MOORE, President

 After graduating from Mary Washington College with a BA in History, Jennifer worked for the Waterford Foundation and for the Journey Through Hallowed Ground National Heritage Area.
 Between the births of her two sons, she started part-time work with MHAA as Executive Assistant in 2012.
 In 2015, Jennifer became the Director of Administration of MHAA and she stepped up into the role of Executive Director of MHAA in 2017.
 Jennifer spent considerable time working for the only two executive directors MHAA had prior to her own service in that role.
 Her institutional knowledge, management skills, and experience with Boards of Directors have given her a firm foundation at MHAA.
 She is a Loudoun County native and resides at Ashby's Gap in Clarke County with her husband Greg and two sons.
 Jennifer is passionate about Virginia history and traditions, and in her spare time is a runner, skier, worldwide traveler, and fanatical visitor to Virginia heritage and historic sites with her family.

-Jennifer serves on the Board of Directors for the Clarke County Historical Association, is Vice President of the Board of Directors of Piedmont Child Care Center, and chairs the Loudoun County Historic Cemeteries Committee.
+Jennifer serves on the Board of Directors for the Clarke County Historical Association, was appointed in 2018 to the Loudoun County Heritage Commission, is an active member in the Loudoun County Preservation and Conservation Coalition, and chairs the Loudoun County Historic Cemeteries Committee.
+She is also very active at Trinity Episcopal Church and with the Boyce Cub Scouts.

 TRAVIS SHAW, Public Programs Coordinator